brandon-dale/454_FinalProject/README.md

 ```

-## NOTES
-- Speedup could be further increased if each cell on the board was a tuple and we just toggled which one is the
-active value.
-Then, no copies have to be made of the entire board.
-Twice the storage, but a good time saver.

 ## Average Stack Sparsity Levels
 |Stack Number | Layer Type | Dimensions | Avg.
 Sparsity | Avg Number of Unnecessary Updates |